Learn about the breeds we sell

 Red Wattle

-Producers: A consortium of 18 Amish families in Iowa, Nebraska, Missouri and Kansas
+Producers: Lazy S. Farms, a consortium of 18 Amish families in Iowa, Nebraska, Missouri, and Kansas.

 Gloucestershire Old Spots